 On 1 July 2017, the Cayman Islands' beneficial ownership register (BOR) regime came into effect.
-This regime requires certain Cayman Islands companies, including limited liability companies, to maintain a beneficial ownership register that records details of the individuals who ultimately own or control more than 25% of the equity interests or voting rights in that company, or have rights to appoint or remove a majority of the company directors or LLC managers, together with details of certain intermediate holding companies.
+This regime requires certain Cayman Islands companies to maintain a BOR.
+The BOR records details of the individuals who ultimately own or control 25% or more of the equity interests or voting rights in that company, or have rights to appoint or remove a majority of the company directors or LLC managers, together with details of certain intermediate holding companies.
 Companies that are within the scope of the legislation must maintain their BOR at their Cayman Islands registered office with a licensed corporate services provider.

+Economic Substance

 On 1 January 2019, the International Tax Co-operation (Economic Substance) Law 2018 (ITC Law) came into force, with accompanying regulations.
-'Relevant entities' undertaking 'relevant activities' (as defined in the ITC Law) must provide an annual report of their activities to the TIA and satisfy the 'economic substance test' set out at s4 of the ITC Law.
-Guidance notes were published in April to provide further practical guidance on the application of the ITC Law.
+"Relevant entities" undertaking "relevant activities" (as defined in the ITC Law) must provide an annual report of their activities to the TIA and satisfy the "economic substance test" set out in Section 4 of the ITC Law.